800-937-8398 Call us for a free quote Contact us

 Spiders in Washington

-In particular, Washington is home to spiders such as the black widow spider and yellow sac spider, as well as other Washington spiders such as hobo spiders, wolf spiders and jumping spiders.
-If your home is located in a place such as Seattle or Olympia and you want to keep spiders out, it can be helpful if there is weather stripping on doors and windows.
-Also, make sure you close cracks and crevices.
+In particular, Washington is home to spiders such as the black widow spider and yellow sac spider, as well as other Washington spiders such as hobo spiders, wolf spiders, house spiders, and jumping spiders.
+Check out some of the other spiders you might find in the Pacific Northwest.

 White spiders on your property?
 Contact Western Exterminator!

-White crab spiders thrive in moisture which makes places like Seattle and Portland ideal environments.
-If you do not take proper precautions, one crab spider can become ten which can lead to a full-blown infestation.
-If you are experiencing a white crab spider infestation on your property please contact Western Exterminator today for an inspection.
+White crab spiders thrive in moisture, which makes places like Seattle and Portland ideal environments.
+If you do not take proper precautions, one crab spider can easily become ten, which can lead to a full-blown infestation.
+If you are experiencing a white crab spider infestation on your property, please contact Western Exterminator today for an inspection.

 Seeing pests in your home?